 In this article, we are going to discuss the theory of realism, modern realism, Realist school of law, American realism, etc. Let’s get starts.

 The realist approach in the field of jurisprudence is a relatively modern one.
 Its prime home is the US.
 The thesis of realists is based on the notion: “Law is what the psychology of courts determines – the aggregate of the item of judicial and official actions”.
 “Law is what the judges decide.”
 They emphasize the element of uncertainty in law and part played by the personal characteristics of the judge.
-Law is defined not as a set of the legal propositions, but in term of the official action.
+Law is defined not as a set of legal propositions, but in terms of the official action.
 The realist approach to law is a part of the sociological approach.
 That is why it is sometimes called a left-wing of sociological or functional School.

 Meaning of realism:-